Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 002 : July 11 , 2018

-**Today's Progress** : I have completed data preparation for kaggle ml problem .
+**Today's Progress** : I have completed a medium article explaining machine learning for musicians and artist. data preparation for kaggle ml problem .

 **Thoughts** : It is really challenging and many error occured , but I have debuged them .
 It was really fun .